 This dish is really hearty and stands alone as a meal.
 To balance out the heavy, rich flavors try one of these fresh and healthy pairings:

 - A simple green salad with a light vinaigrette

-It can be stored in the fridge for up to 7 days, or freeze the prepared filling and save for later!
+It can be stored in the fridge for up to 7 days, or freeze the prepared filling and save it for later!

 Make this for Your Vegan Meal Prep

 This dish is super easy to reheat for lunch or dinner any day of the week.
-Just scoop out your portion and warm in the microwave or oven.
+Just scoop out your portion and warm it in the microwave or oven.

-You can also recreate this recipe to make single serving pot pies!
-Just portion out your filling ingredients into smaller, oven friendly dishes.
+You can also recreate this recipe to make single-serving pot pies!
+Just portion out your filling ingredients into smaller, oven-friendly dishes.

 Use mini vegan pie crusts, or rework the larger pie crust dough into smaller circles.
-Use a circular cut out (about 3 to 4 inches in diameter) to create smaller pie crusts.
-Then ball up the remaining dough, roll it out and continue to cut circles until you have enough to cover all of your pies.
+Use a circular cut-out (about 3 to 4 inches in diameter) to create smaller pie crusts.
+Then ball up the remaining dough, roll it out, and continue to cut circles until you have enough to cover all of your pies.
 Bake for 20 minutes, then enjoy.